Culture and configuration

 (1) Culture clashes

-A good example of this is seen in Frigate, Question 3 of the December 2010 exam, where there was a power culture that a new employee tried (unsuccessfully) to change to a role culture.
-Another example was seen in National Museum, Question 1(b) of the December 2008 exam, where a new director attempted to change both structure and culture to the fury of established personnel.
+A good example of this can be illustrated where there is a power culture that a new employee tried (unsuccessfully) to change to a role culture.
+Another example can be where a new director attempted to change both structure and culture to the fury of established personnel.

 A recent real-life example is seen in the Hewlett-Packard (HP) takeover of Autonomy.
 HP is predominantly a hardware company and employed about 350,000 people worldwide.
 Autonomy was a relatively young, entrepreneurial software company based in Cambridge, UK, and had about 3,700 employees.
 HP took over Autonomy in 2011 for $12bn and all of Autonomy’s top level executives had left within about nine months; about 25% Autonomy’s staff also left, claiming that the bureaucracy they encountered at HP was more than they could bear.
 ‘We kept a running tally of the number of HP staff to Autonomy staff on conference calls.
 The record was 52 to 1,’ said a former employee (Financial Times, 24 May 2012).
 Given that one of the main reasons for the acquisition of Autonomy was to acquire software skills and brainpower, losing a large proportion of staff is probably not a good result for HP.

 A clash of cultures is likely to continue to appear in future questions.
-It allows the examiner to examine aspects of culture and configuration in context without suggesting that one culture is better than another.
+It allows the examining team to examine aspects of culture and configuration in context without suggesting that one culture is better than another.

 (2) Inappropriate cultures and configurations

 For example, if an organisation wanted to change its generic strategy from cost leadership to differentiation, almost certainly both culture and configuration will have to change.
-A similar issue arose in the iCompute exam question, where the work routines effectively excluded female staff and customers were treated as lazy and incompetent.
+A similar issue can be illustrated, where the work routines effectively excluded female staff and customers were treated as lazy and incompetent.
 The survival of some organisations is threatened by clinging to a culture that is no longer appropriate, either within the industry sector or within society as a whole.
 Culture and configuration have to be changed to allow survival – however hard that is on individuals currently employed in the company.

 (3) Different stages of an organisation’s lifecycle

-Question 2 of the June 2009 exam explored how a business’s culture and structure changed throughout its lifecycle, and how it should be managed.
-The company started in an entrepreneurial/power culture with a charismatic leader who recruited like-minded employees.
-Formal controls were non-existent and the company was fun to work in.
-Later it became listed and inevitably had to adopt much more of a role culture; controls became tighter and public scrutiny affected rituals, symbols and the organisational paradigm.
-Neither the founder nor existing staff enjoyed the new situation.
-Finally, the founder bought back the company and tried to turn the clock back to earlier, happier days, but the staff then employed disliked those changes.
+Also there may be situations illustrating how a business’s culture and structure changed throughout its lifecycle, and how it should be managed.
+The company may have started in an entrepreneurial/power culture with a charismatic leader who recruited like-minded employees.
+Formal controls could have been non-existent and the company was fun to work in.
+Later it could become listed and inevitably have to adopt much more of a role culture; controls will become tighter and public scrutiny will affect rituals, symbols and the organisational paradigm.
+Neither the founder nor existing staff may enjoy the new situation.
+Finally, the founder could buy back the company and tries to turn the clock back to earlier, happier days, but the staff then employed may dislike those changes.